openharmony/docs/en/application-dev/database/unified-data-channels.md

    import unifiedDataChannel from '@ohos.data.unifiedDataChannel';
    import uniformTypeDescriptor from '@ohos.data.uniformTypeDescriptor';
    ```
-2. Query the **UnifiedData** object in the UDMF public data channel.
+2. Query the full data in the UDMF public data channel.

    ```ts
    import { BusinessError } from '@ohos.base';